marco-m/otium/notes.md

     validate the results of the cli parsing (for example, mandatory flags)

 - [ ] simplify all regexp of Expect by changing the prompt!!!
-- [ ] add dry-run and generate document...

 - [ ] in the --help output, separate the list of flags for the bag from the list of flags of otium itself!
 As-is, it is quite confusing.
 - [ ] add color to the titles